 Portugal’s capital city is a must-visit for anyone coming to Portugal, and there is no shortage of amazing things to do in Lisbon.
 Grand monuments to the glory of past kings and explorers, stunning buildings, charming narrow streets, epic viewpoints and a vibrant local culture; you’ll find them all in Lisbon.

 But where do you start?
 What’s worth a visit and what’s not?
+Should you head for the best landmarks in Portugal?
 Are you going to spend only one day in the city or will you have more time to explore it fully?
 French travel blogger Kevin Mercier suggests several things to do in Lisbon.
 Read on:

 - 16 Things to Do in Lisbon